rmca16/ISR_RGB-D_Dataset/README.md

 <p align="center"><img src="assets/isr_dataset_samples.png" width="480"\></p>

 ## Dataset
 The non-object centric RGB-D dataset was recorded in the Institute of Systems and Robotics (University of Coimbra (ISR-UC)) facilities using the Intel RealSense D435 sensor onboard the ISR-InterBot mobile platform.
 The dataset contains 10,000 RGB-D raw images presenting a mission performed by the ISR-InterBot platform in a lab setting (image frames represent sequence), representing the object conditions under which robotic platforms may navigate.
+The dataset can be downloaded at: [LINK]

 #### Labeling
 Ten object categories (unknown, person, laptop, tvmonitor, chair, toilet, sink, desk, door-open, and door-closed) were labeled in every 4th frame achieving a total of 7,832 object-centric RGB-D images.